 For all its strengths, the iPhone SE is held back by a dated display.
 Not only is the SE’s screen small and slow, but it also uses an IPS panel instead of an OLED display, meaning it can’t deliver deep blacks.
 Additionally, that screen is surrounded by some of the largest bezels you’ll find on a modern phone.
 That’s not surprising.
 The SE uses the design of the iPhone 6, which will be a decade old in two years.
 And if the SE looks dated now, it will only feel more tired in a few years.

-The midrange phone with the best screen: Samsung Galaxy A53 5G
+Samsung Galaxy A53 5G: The midrange phone with the best display for streaming

 For the best possible display at this price, look no further than Samsung’s $450 Galaxy A53 5G.
 It features a 6.5-inch Super AMOLED display that is ideal for watching TV shows and movies.
 Plus the 120Hz panel is the fastest on this list.
 Other standout features of this Samsung phone include a 5,000mAh battery and versatile camera system.
 The A53’s three shooters may not deliver photos with the same detail and natural colors as the Pixel 7a, but it can capture bigger scenes with its two wide-angle rear cameras.